 They are also great if you are just looking for a pair of closed back headphones for public use.
 But for at-home listening, we’d suggest stretching your budget for the Beyerdynamic DT 880 (below) which gives you a wider openstage an orchestra deserves.

-Best Budget Audiophile Option: Beyerdynamic DT 880 Pro
+Budget Audiophile Pick: Beyerdynamic DT 880 Pro

 Beyerdynamic have made it into this list for the second time, but this time we’re looking at a much more affordable pair of headphones.